Frequently Asked Questions

-If you are joining LCF in September 2022 or looking for accommodation this academic year, you can see the current Halls of Residence locations on the UAL website.
+If you are looking for accommodation this academic year, you can see the current Halls of Residence locations on the UAL website.
 We would recommend that you apply for the Halls which is closest to the current LCF campus, where your course will be based for the first year of your studies.

 I am starting my course or returning to study in September 2023 (in the new building), which Halls of Residence should I look at applying for?

 LCF courses for the academic year 2023/24 will be delivered from the new LCF Stratford building.
-Our Mare Street campus will be home to the International Preparation for Fashion pre-degree course and Cordwainers Court is located 30 minutes from the Mare Street campus via Hackney Wick.
+Our Lime Grove site will be home to our two pre-degree courses, the International Preparation for Fashion and International: Introduction to the Study of Fashion.

 UAL recognises the need to supplement its provision of student accommodation in east London to coincide with LCF’s move.
 There are currently 2 halls of residence located within a 15-minute walk or a 4-minute bike ride to the Queen Elizabeth Olympic Park; Stratford One and Wick Park.